yongyw123/mig-sync-interface/README.md

 It takes about 250 ns for the data to be written to the memory after the write request has been submitted and accepted.
 This is indicated by the non-High Impedance of the "ddr2_dq" line shown in Figure ??.
 This matches closely with the minimum write cycle time, tWC of 260ns from the Digilent Tutorial [7].

 Observe that the completion flag is asserted before the data is written into the memory.
-This is by the FSM construction (limitation).
+This is by the construction (see limitation).

 *Figure ??: Simulated Write Operation*
 ![Figure ?](/doc/diagram/simulation/write_op.png "Figure ?? : Simulated Write Operation")